-This site is owned and operated by The Carnegie Endowment for International Peace.
+This site is owned and operated by the Carnegie Moscow Center.
 Your privacy both offline and online is of the utmost importance to us.

-Because we gather certain types of information about our users, we feel you should fully understand our policy and the terms and conditions surrounding the capture and use of that information.
-This privacy statement discloses what information we gather and how we use it, all of which comply with common web standards.
+Because we gather certain types of personal data about our users, we feel you should fully understand our policy and the terms and conditions surrounding the capture and use of that information.
+This privacy statement discloses what personal data we gather and how we use it, all of which comply with common web standards.

-We offer the following free services, which require some type of voluntary submission of personal information by users:
+We offer the following free services, which require some type of voluntary submission of personal data by users:

 In accordance with Russian laws, we will never knowingly request personally identifiable information from anyone under the age of 18, as well as from anyone recognized as incapacitated by the court, without requesting consent from their parents or legal representatives

 When we send you emails, we may include a web beacon to allow us to determine the number of people who open our emails.
 When you click on a link in an email, we may record this individual response to allow us to customize our offerings to you.
 Web beacons collect only limited information, such as a cookie identifier, time and date of a page being viewed, and a description of the page on which the Web Beacon resides (the URL).
 Web Beacons can be refused when delivered via email.
 If you do not wish to receive Web Beacons via email, you will need to disable HTML images or refuse HTML (select Text only) emails via your email software.

-We employ other companies and individuals to perform functions on our behalf.
-This includes fulfilling book orders, delivering packages, and providing user services.
-They have access to personal information needed to perform their functions, but may not use it for other purposes.
+We may employ other companies and individuals to perform functions on our behalf.
+They have access to personal data needed to perform their functions, but may not use it for other purposes.

-The Carnegie Endowment for International Peace uses any information voluntarily given by our users or donors to enhance their experience in our network of sites, whether to provide interactive or personalized elements on the sites or to better prepare future content based on the interests of our users.
+The Carnegie Moscow Center uses any personal data voluntarily given by our users or donors to enhance their experience in our network of sites, whether to provide interactive or personalized elements on the sites or to better prepare future content based on the interests of our users.

-As stated above, we use information that users voluntarily provide in order to send out electronic newsletters and to enable users to participate in surveys and forums.
+As stated above, we use personal data that users voluntarily provide in order to send out electronic newsletters and to enable users to participate in surveys and forums.
 We send out newsletters to subscribers on a regular schedule (depending on the newsletter), and occasionally send out special editions, event-related emails, and announcements when we think subscribers might be particularly interested in something we are doing.
-The Carnegie Endowment for International Peace never shares mailing lists with any third parties.
+The Carnegie Moscow Center never shares mailing lists with any third parties.

-When we use tracking information to determine which areas of our sites users like and don’t like based on traffic to those areas, we do not track what individual users read, but rather how well each page performs overall.
+When we use tracking information to determine which areas of our sites users like and don’t like based on traffic to those areas, we do so to get a sense of trends and how well each page performs overall.
 This helps us continue to build a better service for you.
 We track search terms entered in Search function as one of many measures of what interests our users.
 But we don’t track which terms a particular user enters.

 We do not sell or share donor information that we collect either offline or online with outside parties.

-The Carnegie Endowment for International Peace operates secure data networks protected by industry standard firewall and password protection systems.
-Our security and privacy policies are periodically reviewed and enhanced as necessary and only authorized individuals at Carnegie or acting on Carnegie’s behalf have access to the information provided by our users and donors.
+The Carnegie Moscow Center operates secure data networks protected by industry standard firewall and password protection systems.
+Our security and privacy policies are periodically reviewed and enhanced as necessary and only authorized individuals at Carnegie or acting on Carnegie’s behalf have access to the personal data provided by our users and donors.